 For the cake

-1 tsp Cinnamon, Sri Lankan
+- 1 tsp.
+Cinnamon, Sri Lankan True Ground

 - Add one egg to the butter and beat to combine, then sift in half the flour, mixing continuously.
 Add the other egg, and then the rest of the flour and mix.

-Bake for 30-40 minutes.
+- Bake for 30-40 minutes.
 Remove the cake from the oven and allow to cool, in the pan, on a wire cooling rack.
 Once cake has cooled, carefully remove from springform pan and transfer to a cake plate

-For the glacé, sift the confectioners’ sugar into a bowl.
+- For the glacé, sift the confectioners’ sugar into a bowl.
 Add the vanilla or almond extract, and stir to combine.
 Using a wooden spoon, gradually stir enough water into the sugar until the mixture is the consistency of thick cream.
 Beat mixture until it is smooth, and thick enough to coat the back of the spoon.
 Use icing immediately by pouring generously over the cake and let it set.